 U.S. Citizens: You only have to answer questions establishing your identity and citizenship (in addition to customs-related questions).
-Refusal to answer other questions may cause delay, but officials may not deny you entry into the U.S. if you have established your identity and citizenship.
+Refusal to answer other questions may cause delay, but officials may not deny you entry into the U.S. for refusing to answer questions so long as they have established your identity and citizenship.